jzfdav/ride-the-bike/README.md

 ## Intent

-To reach 13,000 km in 3 months (from 10,000 km) by gamifying "mechanical sympathy."
+To reach your next service milestone by gamifying "mechanical sympathy."
 The app encourages frequent, short local rides to keep the machine "alive" and ready.

 See `/docs/00-vision.md` for the full project vision.